delaneyj/datastar/code/go/site/static/md/examples/persist.md

 In this example we are caching the `nested.test1` and `nested.test3` values in the Local Storage.

-If you don't use any values it will cache the entire store.
+If you don't use any values it will cache the entire signals.